How to clear Google Chrome Cache and Cookie Information

 Google Chrome stores cache information at %LocalAppData%\Google\Chrome\User Data\Default\Cache location.
 This is the default location of Google Chrome cache.

-However, if you have created more than one Google Chrome user profile then the cache location for your profile will be different.
-You need to find your profile folder under the User data folder and inside that Google Chrome user Profile you will find a Cache folder.
+However, if you have created more than one Google Chrome user profile, then your cache location will be different.
+You need to find your profile folder under the User data folder, and inside that Google Chrome user Profile, you will find a Cache folder.

 %LocalAppData%\Google\Chrome\User Data\<google chrome profile name>\Cache